Peripli/specification/api.md

 `:broker_id` is the ID of the broker that the OSB call is targeting.
 The Service Manager MUST forward the call to this broker.
 The `broker_id` MUST be a globally unique non-empty string.

-When a request is send to the OSB Management API, after forwarding the call to the actual broker but before returning the response, the Service Manager MAY alter the body of the response.
+When a request is send to the OSB Management API, after forwarding the call to the actual broker but before returning the response, the Service Manager MAY alter the headers and the body of the response.
 For example, in the case of `/v1/osb/:broker_id/v2/catalog` request, the Service Manager MAY, amongst other things, add additional plans (reference plan) to the catalog.

 In its role of a platform for the registered brokers, the Service Manager MAY define its own format for `Context Object` and `Originating Identity Header` similar but not limited to those specified in the [OSB spec profiles page](https://github.com/openservicebrokerapi/servicebroker/blob/master/profile.md).